How is aplastic anemia diagnosed?

 Complete Blood Count (CBC)

 One important test is a complete blood count, or CBC for short.
 The CBC measures the number of each blood cell type in your blood sample.
 If the CBC shows a low number of red blood cells, white blood cells, or platelets, your doctor may look at the cells under a microscope.
 This is called a blood smear, and it can show if any blood cells are abnormal.
+The CBC also looks at mean corpuscular volume (MCV).
+MCV is a measure of the average size of your red blood cells.
+The results may be a clue as to the cause of your anemia.

 Learn more about the CBC.